Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 On November 7, 2017, I flew from NRT to DTW in Delta’s vaunted A350 business-class suites.
 This is my unusually lengthy report on that flight.

-Flying a new airplane is fun and exciting.
+Flying a brand new airplane is fun and exciting.
 This flight, however, was bittersweet.
 The arrival of A350s spelled the end of the 747s that Delta/Northwest had been flying to NRT for nearly three decades.
-Over the last 20 years, I’ve flown those 747s to or from NRT dozens of times.
+Over the last 20 years or so, I’ve flown those 747s to or from NRT dozens of times.
 Today, twin-engine, long-range widebodies, are the darlings of the airline industry.

 On October 31, I got a peek at the A350 business-class section while on the way to premium economy.

-Having been quite pleased with premium economy, I was looking forward to checking out the Delta One Suite.
+Having been quite pleased with premium economy, as I made my way from the Delta Sky Club, I was looking forward to checking out the Delta One Suite.
 Would it measure up to the hype?

 DL 276 was scheduled to depart at 17:50 from Terminal 1 Gate 25.
 Boarding was to begin at 17:20.
 That seemed like a problem for an on-time departure.
+The A350-900 accommodates over 300 passengers.
 Delta and most other US airlines try to begin boarding 40 to as much as 50 minutes before scheduled departure for domestic flights on narrowbody aircraft.
+And many international flights start boarding 60 minutes before departure.
 The A350 is a widebody with over 300 passengers.
+Allowing only 30 minutes for boarding this flight seemed ambitious.

 Boarding began with pre-boards at 17:25.
 Premium passengers, business class (32) and premium economy (48), together over 25% of the passengers, boarded next.
 Business class used the forward boarding door.
 All other passengers used the second door.